Seth Thomas Clock Company

 After the Seth Thomas's death in January 1859, his three sons, Seth Thomas, Jr., Aaron, and Edward continue the business.
 Aaron became president and began to add new clocks to the company's line.
 Regulator clocks were introduced in 1860.
 The patterns and machinery for these had been purchased in 1859 from the creditors of bankrupt clockmaker Silas B. Terry.
 About 1862, the firm purchased the patent rights of Wait T. Huntington and Harvey Platts of Ithaca, New York, and added a perpetual calendar clock to their line.
 In 1872 The Seth Thomas Clock Company purchased the business of Andrew S. Hotchkiss that manufactured tower and street clocks, adding tower and street clocks to their line.
 They also added a line of tall-case clocks in the 1880’s.

 The Seth Thomas Regulator No. 2 regulator was introduced in the early 1860s.
 The No. 2 had a 12 inch dial and a 36 inch tall case (which varied slightly during the years).
 The model was produced, with very few changes, until 1950 and thus is probably the longest produced single model in clock manufacturing history.
 It is an 8-day weight driven clock, and because of its accuracy, graced the walls of railroad stations across North America.

 The larger Seth Thomas Regulator No 3 featured a 14 inch dial and 41 to 44 inch tall case.
-Also an 8-day weight driven clocks, and because of their accuracy, was widely used as the Standard Clock in the railroad stations across North America.
+Also an 8-day weight driven clock, and because of its accuracy, was widely used as the Standard Clock in the railroad stations across North America.

 In 1883-1884 the Seth Thomas Clock Co., Thomaston, CT, built an addition to its existing factory on the corner of Marine Street and Bridge Street in order to manufacture jeweled pocket watches.
 Most of the tooling for the watch factory was built using the production facilities of the Seth Thomas clock factory.
 The first watch model, offered for sale in 1885, was an 18-size, stem-wind, 11-jewel, 3/4 plate model with a 16,000 beat train.
 By 1886, production had started on four additional grades of quick-train (18,000 beat per hour) watches: a 7J, 11J, 15J and 17J model.